davidhenty/benchio/README.md

  values are set to -1.
 When writing to file, the halos are omitted.

- The code uses six IO methods, and for each of them writes to the three directories in turn.
+The code can use six IO methods, and for each of them can use up to three directories with different stripings.
 The IO methods are:

  1. Serial IO from one controller process to a single file `serial.dat` using Fortran binary unformatted `write` with `access = stream`
  2. Multiple serial IO (file-per-process) to *P* files `rankXXXXXX.dat` using Fortran binary unformatted `write` with `access = stream`